 Grades 10-11-12, Prerequisite: None NOTE: The State of Wisconsin DPI strongly encourages high school students to take a personal financial management course.
-This course fulfills the State expectation.
+This course fulfills State standards.
+Beginning with the Class of 2028, passing this course is required for graduation in the State of Wisconsin.

 What is your definition of financial success?
 Whether it includes being a valued employee, pursuing business ownership, making a commitment to supporting charitable organizations, or providing for a family, decisions you make affect your ability to experience success.
 Investigate the relationship between education, income, and career choice.
 Develop a plan for achieving financial goals by designing a budget and researching investment options.
 Banking services and checking account maintenance are studied.
+Students will interpret various tax forms to complete a 1040 income tax form.
 Understand the purposes of using credit and how being an informed consumer affects your creditworthiness.
 Learn ways to protect yourself from identity theft and other fraudulent practices.
 Examine the need for various types of insurance as protection from loss.
 Explore smarter savings, wiser investing, and better spending habits as tools to reach financial success.